Opheliafab/alx-system_engineering-devops/0x00-shell_basics/README.md

-display the contents list of my current directory
+change to users home directory